tjturnage/pyart-nexrad/README.md

 -----------------------------------

 Next you'll need to create a conda environment for using Py-ART and its associated packages.
-The easiest way to do this in my opinion is with an environment file, found here:
+In my opinion, the easiest way to do this is with an environment file:

 * https://github.com/tjturnage/pyart/blob/master/environment.yml